-As we age our metabolism slows, and most of us could stand to lose a few pounds.
-Is it realistic to rely on a newfangled weight loss app like Noom, or is a tried and true diet program like Nutrisystem more effective?
+As we age, our metabolism slows, and most of us could stand to lose a few pounds.
+Is it realistic to rely on a more novel weight loss app like Noom, or is a tried and true diet program like Nutrisystem more effective?

 There isn’t a one-size fits all unfortunately, so the answer comes down to who you are and what your life is like.
-In this article, we’ll compare Noom vs Nutrisystem to help you figure out which diet mechanism can help you shed weight (and keep it off for good!)
+In this article, we’ll compare Noom vs Nutrisystem to help you figure out which diet can help you shed weight (and keep it off for good)!

 But first: How do doctors recommend you lose weight?